-Concussion treatment can be a long and lonely process with many uncertainties.
-Historically, rest was the go-to treatment option for people
+Getting the proper concussion treatment can be a frustrating and confusing process.
+Historically, rest was the go-to treatment option for

-with concussions.
+people with concussions.
 All you had to do was rest, rest, rest then rest some more until all symptoms dissipated.
-However, increased research on
+However, increased

-concussions has shown that prolonged rest does not work and may even worsen the situation.
-While rest is absolutely necessary during the
+has shown that prolonged rest does not work and may even worsen the situation.
+While rest is absolutely necessary during the early stages

-early stages following an injury, shooter durations of rest have shown improved results in patients.
-So, if you are still experiencing
+following an injury, shorter durations of rest have shown improved results in patients.
+So, if you are still experiencing significant

-significant symptoms after a week or two of rest, it is time to consider other concussion treatment alternatives.
+symptoms after a day or two of rest and a gradual return to activities, it is time to consider other concussion treatment alternatives.
 Call

 to discuss treatment options.